Scalable Generation and Validation of Isomorphic Physics Problems with GenAI: Validation of Isomorphic Problem Banks

-\textbf{Model Selection.} We evaluated 17 open-source language models spanning four model families, including model scales from 0.6B to 32B parameters, instruction-tuned variants, and reasoning-enabled models.
-All models were evaluated using hyperparameters following the model card\footnote{Specific hyperparameters can be found at \url{https://huggingface.co/models}}.
+We evaluated 17 open-source LMs spanning four model families, with model scales from 0.6B to 32B parameters.
+The model set included base, instruction-tuned, and reasoning-enabled variants.
+All models were evaluated using hyperparameters specified in their respective model cards.\footnote{Specific hyperparameters can be found at \url{https://huggingface.co/models}.}

-\begin{itemize} \item \textbf{Qwen3}~\cite{yang2025qwen3} (\textbf{9 models}): Qwen3-0.6B, Qwen3-1.7B, Qwen3-4B (Base, Instruct, Thinking), Qwen3-14B, Qwen3-32B, Qwen3-30B-A3B (Instruct, Thinking) \item \textbf{Llama3}~\cite{dubey2024llama} (\textbf{3 models}): Llama-3.2-1B, Llama-3.2-3B, Llama-3.1-8B \item \textbf{Phi-4}~\cite{abdin2024phi} (\textbf{4 models}): Phi-4 (Base, Reasoning), Phi-4-mini (Instruct, Reasoning) \item \textbf{GPT-oss}~\cite{agarwal2025gpt} (\textbf{1 model}): GPT-oss-20B \end{itemize}
+\begin{itemize} \item \textbf{Qwen3}~\cite{yang2025qwen3} (\textbf{9 models}): Qwen3-0.6B, Qwen3-1.7B, Qwen3-4B (Base, Instruct, Thinking), Qwen3-14B, Qwen3-32B, Qwen3-30B-A3B (Instruct, Thinking). \item \textbf{Llama3}~\cite{dubey2024llama} (\textbf{3 models}): Llama-3.2-1B, Llama-3.2-3B, Llama-3.1-8B. \item \textbf{Phi-4}~\cite{abdin2024phi} (\textbf{4 models}): Phi-4 (Base, Reasoning), Phi-4-mini (Instruct, Reasoning). \item \textbf{GPT-oss}~\cite{agarwal2025gpt} (\textbf{1 model}): GPT-oss-20B \end{itemize}